Ads

 When using a screwdriver on a small part, always hold the part in the vise or rest it on a workbench.
 Do not hold the part in the hand, as the screwdriver may slip and cause serious personal injury.

-Replaceable tip screwdrivers, commonly referred to as “10 in 1” screwdrivers, allow for the quick changing of a screwdriver tip and economical replacement of the tip when it becomes worn.
+Replaceable tip screwdrivers, commonly referred to as “10 in 1” screwdrivers, allow for the quick changing a screwdriver tip and economical replacement of the tip when it becomes worn.
 A wide variety of screwdriver tips, including flat, crosspoint (Reed & Prince, Phillips), Torx (6-point star-shaped pattern), and square drive tips are available for use with the handles.
 [Figure 3]

 Figure 3.
 Replaceable tip screwdriver

-The cordless hand-held power screwdriver has replaced most automatic or spiral screwdrivers for the removal of multiple screws from an airframe.
-Care must be exercised when using a power screwdriver.
 If the slip clutch is set for too high a setting when installing a screw, the screwdriver tip will slip and rotate on top of the screw head, damaging it.
 The screw should be started by hand to avoid driving the screw into the nut or nut plate in a cross-threaded manner.
-To avoid damaging the slot or receptacle in the head of the screw, the use of cordless power drills fitted with a removable tip driver to remove or install screws is not recommended, as the drill does not have a slip-clutch installed.

-Pliers and Plier-Type Cutting Tools
+Pliers & Plier-Type Cutting Tools

-As shown in Figure 4, the pliers used most frequently in aircraft repair work are the diagonal, needlenose, and duckbill.
+As shown in Figure 4, the pliers used most frequently in aircraft repair work are the diagonal, needle-nose, and duckbill.
 The size of pliers indicates their overall length, usually ranging from 5 to 12 inches.

 Figure 4.
 Pliers

-Roundnose pliers are used to crimp metal.
+Round-nose pliers are used to crimp metal.
 They are not made for heavy work because too much pressure springs the jaws, which are often wrapped to prevent scarring the metal.

-Needlenose pliers have half round jaws of varying lengths.
+Needle-nose pliers have half round jaws of varying lengths.
 They are used to hold objects and make adjustments in tight places.

 Duckbill pliers resemble a “duck’s bill” in that the jaws are thin, flat, and have the shape of a duck’s bill.
 They are used exclusively for twisting safety wire.